L E A R N E N G L I S H W I T H I R W P

 To be a student with IRWP, immigrant and refugees need to be over the age of 18 and have limited or no access to community English courses.
 IRWP serves both female and male students - female students are paired with female teachers, and male students are paired with male students.
 Students may begin the program at any time throughout the year and will progress at their own rate.

 *We understand that many students cope with factors that might affect learning and pace in classes.
 We are sensitive to the special needs of each student!
-As long as the student is attending classes regularly, doing the assigned/light self-study, and are making an effort towards their goals, we will be happy to work with him or her.
+As long as the student is attending classes regularly, doing the assigned/light self-study, and are making an effort towards their goals, we will be happy to work with them.

 IRWP focuses on equipping students to function with increased confidence and independence, handle emergency and medical situations, manage their finance, and other practical living skills.
 Curriculum and study for the U.S. Citizenship Exam is also provided where needed by students.